JAIDE/jaide-s3/README.md

 * In that file enter your Amazon S3 access credentials.
 * Place that file somewhere in the classpath or just put it where the .template-file is.

-Here's how to upload a file using Spring:
+Here's how to upload a file using Spring (if you're making use of the Apache commons-io library):

     import de.jaide.s3.JaideS3Uploader;
     ...